 - The Pillalamarri banyan tree grove near Mahbubnagar.
 They say the entire grove is actually a single tree!

 - The nearly 800-metre-long stone bridge across the Krishna river at Devarsugur, which crosses the border between Telangana and Karnataka.
-(You’ll cross this anyway, but it looks quite nice from the side.)
+(You’ll cross this anyway if you’re taking the Raichur route, but it looks quite nice from the side, too.)

 - The 700-year-old Raichur fort that sits on a hill overlooking a lake in the heart of town.